 - “Non-Academic Misconduct” means the misconduct described in paragraph 4.2; and

-- “Vice President” means BCFSA’s Vice President, Regulatory Services or the equivalent senior executive.
+- “Vice President” means BCFSA’s Vice President, Education or the equivalent senior executive.

 - Where the context requires it, the masculine gender includes the feminine and/or other genders and vice-versa and words in the singular includes the plural and vice-versa.